 - Michaela Freeman (CZ) – graphic designer, writer (concepts, main plan layout, texts)

 The entire process took over a month and included several miserably cold walks along the river (you couldn’t pay us enough to do this, but we happily did it for free out of enthusiasm) and a nice boat trip.
-There were many hours of photography, discussion, sketches, drawings, model-building, research, scanning, writing, editing and final-design.
-Although we all contributed our particular skills, it was clear that all six team members were equally comfortable with conceptual thinking, words and visuals.
-It was a true international collaboration and the kind of challenge that makes you think ‘I would have never guessed we could pull this off.’
+There were many hours of photography, discussion, sketches, drawings, model-building, research, scanning, writing, editing, and final design.
+Although we all contributed our particular skills, it was clear that all six team members were equally comfortable with conceptual thinking, words, and visuals.
+It was a truly international collaboration and the kind of challenge that makes you think ‘I would have never guessed we could pull this off.’
 We did and it was worth it for the experience.

 Check It Out

 The original submitted plan is a single A0 size sheet.
-I have sliced it to the smaller images included in this photo album.
-Please click on your full screen icon for the best viewing experience.
+I have sliced it to the smaller images included in this gallery below.